ganrad/openai-api-router/README.md

    Metric name | Description
    ----------- | -----------
-   successApiCalls | Number of backend API calls successfully handled by the API Gateway. failedApiCalls | Number of backend API calls which couldn't be completed.
-Reason here could be that all backend endpoints were busy/throttled. totalApiCalls | Total number of backend API calls received by this API Gateway Server instance.
+   successApiCalls | Number of API calls successfully processed by the API Gateway. failedApiCalls | Number of API calls which couldn't be completed.
+One of the reasons could be that all backend endpoints were busy/throttled. totalApiCalls | Total number of API calls received by this API Gateway Server instance.

    Description of AI Application cache hit metrics are provided in the table below.

    Metric name | Description
    ----------- | -----------
-   hitCount | Number of API calls which were served from the gateway cache avgScore | Average similarity search score
+   hitCount | Number of API calls where responses were served from the gateway cache avgScore | Average similarity search score for cached responses

    Description of AI Application (backend) endpoint metrics are provided in the table below.